pketh/frog-beer/readme.md

 npm install -g npm-check-updates
 ```

-Then run `cake setup` once to setup your environment.
+Do things to `config.json`,

-Also, do things to `config.json`.
+Then run `cake setup` to setup your environment.

 ## 🍰 Party